By Nancy Armitage

 In a stockpot, combine all the ingredients.
 Slowly warm up this mixture but don’t boil. taste punch, add sugar if needed.
 Transfer into a handsome punch bowl with ladle.
 Garnish with sliced oranges.
 Recipe: Nancy Armitage

-The Huntington Family might have stayed at the elegant Paris Ritz overlooking the Place Vendome (Arabella vacationed there in the years: 1901 & 1902).
-They might have stayed at the Hotel Bristol or Hotel Continental (where Empress Eugenie would stayed) in Paris.
+Mrs. Arabella D. Huntington didn’t own her two mansions in Paris until 1907.
+So in 1903, the Huntington Family might have stayed at the elegant Paris Ritz overlooking the Place Vendome.
+We know that Arabella vacationed at Paris Ritz in the years: 1901 & 1902.
+They might have stayed at the Hotel Bristol or Hotel Continental (where Empress Eugenie would stayed) in Paris, also.

 In “The Cosmopolitan Magazine article, No. 29 (date 1900) called “the American Colony in Paris” gives us a hint of what it was like to live in Paris.
 The article written by Walter Germain Robinson, states how wealthy Americans ate in Paris at the time: